karthik-kallepalli/simplegui-basics/README.md

 # simplegui-basics

-Basic idea on simplegui module
+#Basics on simplegui module

-Further modules will be added soon
+More examples and games will be added in future repositories

 Licensed under [MIT License](LICENSE).